Southern Germany by bike, the Altmühl cycle route

 - The Danube

-- The Weltenburg Monastery
+- The Weltenburg Abbey

 Day 1: Individual arrival in Rothenburg

 Your cycling holiday in Germany begins in Rothenburg, a town located in the Tauber Valley.
 Enjoy your free time to stroll through the streets of the medieval city.
-At 9 p.m., a guided tour to kick off your stay (included).
+At 9 p.m., enjoy a guided tour to kick off your stay (included).

 Day 2: From Rothenburg to Ansbach (49 km)